-The state should remove its condition that alternate route teachers can only have completed a program through a college or university.
+California should widen its definition of a valid alternate route program, accommodating out-of-state teachers who have completed an alternate route program by removing its condition that alternate route teachers can only have completed a program through a college or university.
 States that cite the evidence of uneven quality of alternate route programs are ignoring the similarly uneven quality of traditional teacher preparation programs.
-The policy is also speculative; there are no research findings to suggest that alternate route teachers who completed an IHE-based program are more effective than those who did not.
+The policy is also premised in speculation; there are no research findings to suggest that alternate route teachers who completed an IHE-based program are more effective than those who did not.